Sacramento Kings players to get salaries in Bitcoin | Cryptopolitan

 Crypto adoption steadily rising

-With the growing adoption of Bitcoin by several organizations, Paypal is now beginn9ng to offer Bitcoin service – whether it is custodial service, for payment or promotional service.
+With the growing adoption of Bitcoin by several organizations, Paypal is now beginning to offer Bitcoin services – whether it is custodial service, payment or a promotional service.
 Earlier in the year, Tesla’s CEO, Elon Musk, had announced that customers can now pay for Tesla cars with Bitcoin.